 By the time I got my photos – before the Mass – the crowd was such that the male-female segregation was dispensed with, and then, having persuaded the GoSS President’s security that I was merely there to attend Mass and not stick a camera in Salva Kiir’s face, I took my place 2/3’s the way down from the altar and amid mixed group of men and women of all ages.

 Tall and greying, he spoke with clarity and humour about what it means to be Catholic and Christian in a country dominated by a Islamist-leaning Government, a foe turned uneasy partner over the past 6 years.

-He says the Catholic Church was targetted by the Khartoum Government throughout the 1983-2005 war.
-“We were depicted as agents of the imperialists, or agents of Rome out to undermine Islam”, he says.
+He said the Catholic Church was targeted by the Khartoum Government throughout the 1983-2005 war.
+“We were depicted as agents of the imperialists, or agents of Rome out to undermine Islam.”

-However the Church and affiliated aid organisations and charities helped people suffering fromwar, disease and hunger, without fear or favour, he says.
+However the Church and affiliated aid organisations and charities helped people suffering from war, disease and hunger, without fear or favour, he said.
 “Some people saw us for what we really are, we helped other Christians, Muslims, people from traditional beliefs, if they were hungry, thirsty, homeless, hurt.
-We did not ask for conversion or anything like that in return”, he says.
+We did not ask for conversion or anything like that in return,” he said.

-Now, I ask, what does he hope for?
-“Firstly, as I asked during the Mass, we want people to vote peacefully, in an orderly manner, and not to cause trouble”.
+Now what does he hope for?
+“Firstly, as I asked during the Mass, we want people to vote peacefully, in an orderly manner, and not to cause trouble.”